 Welcome to Statkraft

 Statkraft owns and operates four large wind farms in Jämtland and Västernorrland.
-A total of 186 wind turbines that together contribute 1.6 TWh renewable energy per year.
+A total of 186 wind turbines that together produce 1.6 TWh of renewable energy per year.
 This is equivalent to the electricity consumption of 79,600 electrically heated houses.

 The wind farms are operated by Statkraft in Sollefteå.
-Some twenty operational and maintenance techniques located in the wind parks ensures that production is as stable and smooth as possible.
+Some twenty operational and maintenance technicians, located in the wind farms, ensure that production is as high, stable and smooth as possible.

-Included in our project are two licensed wind farms that have not yet been realized; Bodhögarna and Björkvattnet.
-Bodhögarna is permitted a maximum of 80 wind turbines and Björkvattnet about 30 wind turbines.
+In addition to the operational wind farms, we have two licensed projects that have not yet been realized; Bodhögarna and Björkvattnet.
+Bodhögarna is permitted for a maximum of 80 wind turbines and Björkvattnet about 30 wind turbines.
 There is also a possibility to extend the Ögonfägnaden and Stamåsen wind farms.

 The project in brief